breatheco-de/content/src/content/how-to/how-to-square-a-number-in-python.md

 #Output-> 36
 ```

+There are many ways or reasons to square a number in python: Using function power(), mathod.pow() and others, here is a more details explanation:

 ## Creating the square function ourselves:

 The first method we are presenting is exactly creating a function that will return the squared number of whatever number it receives: if it recieves `x` we will return `x * x`.